atapg/parvin/README.md

 • Reactive states must be in state property.

-• Watchers' name should be the same as reactive states name.
+• Watchers' name should be the same as the reactive state name.

-• Methods should be declared inside methods object.
+• Methods should be declared inside the methods object.

 • There are 4 lifecycle methods named: onCreated, onMounted, onUpdated, onDestroyed.